mohamed271220/University-management-system/README.md

 - **Department & Hall Management**: Manage departments and their associated resources, such as lecture halls.
 - **Timetable & Attendance Tracking**: Track and manage lecture schedules and student attendance.
 - **Grades & Reports**: Manage and retrieve grades for students across various courses and semesters.

-### React SPA

-- **User Dashboard**: Personalized dashboards for students, professors, and administrators.
-- **Course Enrollment**: Students can browse and enroll in courses, while professors can manage the courses they teach.
-- **Profile Management**: Users can view and update their profiles, including contact details and academic records.
-- **Real-time Notifications**: Users receive updates on course schedules, grade postings, and other relevant information.

 ### Landing Page